Leo3418/RealMute/README.md

 * Keep muting players even if they quit and join server again
 * Mute all players in chat
 * Time-limited mute
-* Block and mute(optional) players who send spam messages
+* Block and mute(optional) players who flood the chat screen
 * Block and mute(optional) players if they send any prohibited contents set by administrator
-* Block and mute(optional) players if their message exceeds length limit set by administrator
+* Mute players if their message exceeds length limit set by administrator, or slice the message only
 * An optional function to disallow muted players to use signs
 * An optional function to block players' private messages alongside chat messages
 * An optional function to block messages from devices **(requires API 2.0.0)** or IPs (for API 1.x) that muted players used